esquire-/Scoreboard/readme.md

 This was intended primarily as a 'Let's build something simple in Node app'.
 Some friends thought it would be cool to have a scoreboard for their Ping Pong games and I threw this together.

 Note that this is a very simple app and doesn't use a database.
-This makes running it much simpler but also means that it has limtied functionality.
+This makes running it much simpler but also means that it has limited functionality.

 Scoreboard makes use of Express, Jade, and Bootstrap.